“We’re Lost, But We’re Making Good Time”

 As part of the pull scheduling methodology, the design team re-engineered the process of moving WIP inventory from the molding department through the staging lanes and into assembly.
 A Kanban card system was developed that controlled and simplified material movement.
 Using a Kanban card and the raw material required for the assembly operation, staging lanes were dedicated to specific customer orders.
 Once a lane became available, that lane was assigned an order by moving raw material with the Kanban card to the staging lane.
 This signaled that molding of product could begin in the press department.
 The Kanban card, with the job number and raw material, was prominently displayed at the staging lane so that material handling crews moving cartons from molding to assembly would know which staging lanes had been assigned to specific customer orders.
 This system not only simplified the staging of product from molding, but also facilitated the reduction of WIP inventories and product lead times.

-Advanced finite capacity planning and scheduling
+Finite production planning and scheduling

 Once a model was developed for operating and scheduling products in the shop, it became necessary to re-engineer the computer system that supported the new production model.
 The design team wanted an automated method of scheduling the inter-relationship between the press department1 tooling room, staging lanes and assembly.
 This was accomplished through the application of the advanced finite capacity planning and scheduling software TACTIC from Waterloo Manufacturing Software of Wellesley, Massachusetts.
 TACTIC provided a link between customer orders and the shop floor.
 Using TACTIC, customer orders were scheduled based on the finite capacities of the presses, tooling and assembly machines.